jallen30gt/MIC-Tungsten-Nanowires/readme.md

 # About this Branch

-The ""gh-pages"" branch of a Github repository provides a web hosting service for its underlying content.
+The "gh-pages" branch of a Github repository provides a web hosting service for its underlying content.
 This course's project content will be served through Github because it provides a very close interconnection between codes, data, publication, and colaboration.